View as PDF

 Concerns are shown and sorted according to these types:

-Review/EvaluateQualified professional to service/repair/evaluate or, as applicable, clients to determine their level of personal concern
+Concern typeReview-EvaluateProfessional to review, service, repair, replace or, as applicable, client(s) to evaluate information and determine personal level of concern

 Site and Exterior

-6) - The high back balcony/deck is not positively anchored to the building's structure.
-A ledger board should be attached with lag screws/bolts.
-The fasteners are driven into framing and staggered across the ledger board.
+6) The high back balcony/deck is not positively anchored to the building.
+A ledger board should be attached with lag screws/bolts or other approved fasteners.
+The fasteners would be driven into framing and staggered across the ledger board.
 Lag screws are less subject to withdrawal than nails and they better resist lateral and vertical forces.
-Lag screws or through-bolts with nuts should be installed at the ledger board to protect against pull-away of the structure from the exterior wall.
-Recommend that lag screws be installed at this structure.
-Work to be done by a qualified party, such as a contractor.
+Suitable fasteners should be installed at the ledger board to protect against pull-away of the deck from the exterior wall.
+I recommend further evaluation, and appropriate repairs, with work to be completed by a general contractor.

-7) - The column that holds up the front porch roof, due to settling of the porch slab below, is no longer supported.
+7) The column that holds up the front porch roof, due to settling of the porch slab below, is no longer supported.
 It no longer has bearing.
 The slab has sunk 1 1/2" to 2" at this side.
 This is a structural issue that has led to sag of the roof.
-Recommend repair and further evaluation of this problem by a qualified party, such as a concrete contractor.
-Sometimes the process of slab-jacking -- where a concrete slurry is forced under the settled concrete to raise the height -- is effective.
+I recommend further assessment, and appropriate repair, with work to be performed by a qualified party such as a concrete/paving contractor.

 Attached garage